• broken image

 broken image

-Survey for pregnant people about their perceptions and use of cannabidiol (CBD) and other substances during pregnancy.
+Survey for pregnant people living in the Detroit area about their perceptions and use of cannabidiol (CBD) and other substances during pregnancy.

 • Recent Publications